 However, once the available funds are exhausted, the director is in default and therefore a debtor of the company.
 This can have two implications:

 Firstly, if a balance remains outstanding on their loan account at the company’s year end, this can lead to a tax charge on the company called S455.
 This only applies to ‘close companies’ though- generally speaking a company with less than five shareholders/ directors.
 The loan account balance must be shown on supplementary pages of the company’s corporation tax return (CT600) and the S455 charge is calculated as 25% of whatever balance was outstanding on the director’s loan account at the period end.
 The S455 tax is payable nine months and one day from the end of the relevant accounting period.

 An overdrawn director’s loan account is effectively an interest-free loan, so S455 is supposed to deter the company from providing such generous perks to its directors.
 However, S455 is rather unusual in so much as it is temporary- it is repaid back to the company by HMRC, as the loan is repaid by the director to the company.
 Where the loan is repaid within nine months of the end of the accounting period though, relief is due immediately, i.e. the S455 is never physically paid (although disclosure is still required in the company’s tax return).

 Benefit in Kind

 The second implication of an overdrawn director’s loan account is that it can trigger a benefit in kind.
-As mentioned above, an overdrawn director’s loan account is effectively an interest-free loan.
-The benefit would be equal to the interest (the calculation of which is stipulated by HMRC).
-There are a few exceptions though, which can mean no benefit arises:
+As mentioned above, an overdrawn director’s loan account is effectively an interest-free loan, so the benefit equates to the interest that would have been due (the calculation of which is stipulated by HMRC).
+There are a few exceptions, which can mean no benefit arises:

 The interaction between S455 and the benefits code